mrocklin/thesis/search-direct.md

 ### Problem Description

-The projects within this thesis match and apply one of a set of possible transformations to a term.
+The projects within this dissertation match and apply one of a set of possible transformations to a term.
 This process is often repeated until no further transformations apply.
 This process is not deterministic; each step may engage multiple valid transformations.
 These in turn may yield multiple different transformation paths and multiple terminal results.
 These steps and options define a graph with a single root node.
 The root is the input expression and the nodes with zero out-degree (leaves) are terminal states on which no further transformation can be performed.

 This section discusses this search problem abstractly.
 Section \ref{sec:matrix-compilation} discusses the search problem concretely in the context of BLAS/LAPACK computations.